weshinsley/wct-games/LIBS/DSIK/README.md

 sending me the full version without requesting payment - by that time, most of the computing world had moved on from MS-DOS games already.

-In the spirit of that, I have included in this repo what Carlos freely mailed me in this repo, unchanged, (including the licence which officially states that I shouldn't be giving this away - not in 1994 at least).
+In the spirit of that, I have included in this repo what Carlos freely mailed me, unchanged, (including the licence which officially states that I shouldn't be giving this away - not in 1994 at least).
-I have attempted to contact Carlos on all previous emails to ask formal permission for this, but I've not been able to track me down.
-I hope that after some 20 years, this is a reasonable thing to do for the sake of preservation of memories, and of good software.
+I have attempted to contact Carlos on all previous emails to ask formal permission for this, but all have bounced, and I've not been able to track Carlos down.
+I hope that after some 20 years, putting this code online is a reasonable thing to do for the sake of preservation of memories, and of good software.
 But if anyone (including Carlos) should find this page and prefer me to do something different, I am very willing to do so.

 I do not, unfortunately, have any code for the C version, beyond those you can download online from the links above.